sampixel/Gramble/README.md

 The program core starts from `/public/index.php` where all the classes are initialized through an `autoloader.php` file, so you don't have to request the same class every time you need it by calling the `require_once` or `include_once` function (instead use the `use` php keyword to initialize classes).\
 From within this `/public/index.php` you should be able to bind to the relative route name a given method function.\
 As you will see i instantiated a new class called `Application` which is the class that provides basic functionality to elaborate general requests and for running the application by showing the content in form of html.\
-The first thing to do is to call the public method of the `Router` class depending on what method (get or post) you want to use.\
+The first thing to do is to call the public function of the `Router` class depending on what request method you want to use.\
-The following is the very basic syntax for executing a controller's method:
+The following is the very basic syntax for executing a controller's function:

 - get(`@param` $route, `@param` $callback)
     - $route `string` The requested route
     - $callback `array` The array containing class and method name
-        - `@param` The name of class to trigger written as namespace
+        - `@param` The name of the class to trigger written as static namespace class
-        - `@param` The name of method to trigger written as string
+        - `@param` The name of the method to trigger written as string
         ```php
         <?php
         ...